Sexual Assault Claim Filed Against Nashville IRS Worker

 The agencies are given an opportunity to settle these claims with victims before they proceed to the courts.
 After a settlement offer is given, claimants may accept the offer or decline and move on with formal civil lawsuits against the federal government.
 Claims must be filed in the federal district court where the alleged incident took place.

-Should a lawsuit be filed, the case will be assigned to an attorney with the United States Department of Justice.
+Should a lawsuit be filed, the case will be assigned to an lawyer with the United States Department of Justice.
 Claimants may not file suits asking for more money than they originally asked for in their SF95 filing.

 Let Us Assist You with Your Case